-Ingrid was born Stockholm, Sweden on August 29th 1915 to parents Justus Bergman and Frieda Adler.
+Ingrid was born Stockholm, Sweden on August 29th, 1915 to parents Justus Bergman and Frieda Adler.
 As a child, she wanted to become an opera singer, so she took singing lessons for 3 years.
-Even though she longed to become an opera singer, she always knew should would become an actress.
-Later in her teen years, Ingrid recieved a scholarship to the Royal Dramatic Theatre School in Stockholm.
-She accepted and quickly got a part in the school’s new play Ett Brott (translated in English to: A Crime.)
+Even though she longed to become an opera singer, she always knew should become an actress.
+Later in her teen years, Ingrid received a scholarship to the Royal Dramatic Theatre School in Stockholm.
+She accepted and quickly got a part in the school’s new play Ett Brott (translated in English to A Crime.)

 The thing is, this was completely violating school procedure.
 In order to star in a play, you’d have to be in your 3rd year of studies, but alas, Ingrid broke that rule.